 - Recovery and Professional help

-Participants will be provided with access to Part 1 from 10 October 2017.
+Participants will be provided with access to Part 1 three weeks prior to face-to-face training

 The training day focuses on developing practical skills.
 Participants are introduced to the step-by-step approach to providing mental health first aid.